 How can you include an effective flexibility workout in your fitness program?
 Here are some guidelines:

-Squeezing in one or two quick stretches before or after a workout is better that nothing, but this approach will yield limited results.
+Squeezing in one or two quick stretches before or after a workout is better than nothing, but this approach will yield limited results.
 What's more, generic stretches may not be effective for your particular body.
 The more time and attention you give to your flexibility training, the more benefits you'll experience.
 A qualified chiropractor, personal trainer, physical therapist or health professional can design a functional flexibility program specifically for you.

 Are you a golfer?
 Do you ski, run or play tennis?
 Do your daily home or work routines include bending, lifting or sitting for long periods?
 Functional flexibility improves the stability and mobility of the whole person in his or her specific environment.
 An individualized stretching program is best to improve both stability (the ability to maintain ideal body alignment during all activities) and mobility (the ability to use full, normal range of motion).